About Us

 Rev. Aaron Buttery is deeply committed to the raising of generations of spiritual leaders and followers of Jesus.
 He is a 20+ year next generation ministry leader, a two-time church planter, and currently an executive leadership coach with Spiritual Leadership Inc. He is particularly focused and passionate about the relationships and systems that empower people to follow Jesus and lead others to him.
 Aaron currently leads as Associate Rector of International Anglican Church, Colorado Springs, Colorado, and Next Generation Leadership for the Diocese of Churches for the Sake of Others (C4SO).

-Director of NGLI Family Leadership Network
+Interim Director of NGLI Family Leadership Network

 The Rev. Taylor Ishii